How to Report

 - Includes a new chapter on how to report on Impact Analysis

 To demonstrate that a bank is fulfilling its commitments as a signatory of the Principles for Responsible Banking, reporting on the implementation of the Principles is a key step and an essential responsibility of being a signatory.
 Signatory banks shall obtain third-party limited assurance within four years of signing the Principles.
 To facilitate and guide assurance providers through the assurance process, this guidance has been created.

 In alignment with the requirements set up in the Reporting and Self-Assessment Template for Signatories of the Principles, the guidance provides assurance requirements and timeline, items to be checked when assuring the Reporting and Self-Assessment Template and frequently asked questions.
 Covering how to approach limited assurance on the following mandatory areas:

 - Plans for Target Implementation and Monitoring [2.3]

 - Governance Structure for Implementation of the Principles [5.3]

-The Guidance for Assurance Providers: Providing Limited Assurance for Reporting aims at assisting assurance providers with undertaking limited assurance on Principles for Responsible Banking (PRB) reporting, and at harmonizing the assurance approach and procedures for signatory banks.
+The Guidance for Assurance Providers: Providing Limited Assurance for Reporting (Version 2) aims at assisting assurance providers with undertaking limited assurance on the Principles’ reporting, and at harmonizing the assurance approach and procedures for signatory banks.
 It shall thus foster transparency and robustness in signatory disclosures.